public class AWSIotMqttClient extends AbstractAwsIotClient

 (blocking) or fails to be queued (non-blocking)public void subscribe(AWSIotTopic topic, long timeout, boolean blocking) throws AWSIotException, AWSIotTimeoutException

-argument.
+topic argument.
 This call can be either blocking or non-blocking

-argument.
+specified by the blocking argument.
 For blocking call, the

 calling thread is blocked until the subscribe operation completed,